HafizNain/Linux-Forensic-Guideline/README.md

 1) Every function except for OS Information and Process Execution
 2) Creating a folder for each class of artifacts
 3) Finding necessary artfiacts for network
+4) Creating nested function for error handling in OS information